Wait For The Miracle To Happen! Don’t Leave 12 Step On Account Of These 3 MythsYou are here:

 Myth #3: AA Doesn’t Work Because It Isn’t Science

 Alcoholics Anonymous was formed in a time when science was lacking in an answer for alcoholism.
-Nothing seemed to help an increasing amount of men and women who were close to losing their lives to alcohol.
+Nothing seemed to help an increasing amount of men and women close to losing their lives to alcohol.
 Wet brain syndrome, liver damage- there were not yet medical procedures to help treat alcoholism.
 Alcoholics were kept in hospitals or sent to psychiatric wards.
-When word started spreading of a “spiritual solution” and a “practical program” for recovery, doctors found themselves astonished, because it was working.
-The Big Book begins with a chapter called “The Doctor’s Opinion” in which Dr. Silkworth, the treating doctor for Bill Wilson, describes the miracle yet effectiveness of the AA program.
+When word started spreading of a “spiritual solution” and a “practical program” for recovery, doctors found themselves astonished because it was working.
+The Big Book begins with a chapter called “The Doctor’s Opinion,” in which Dr. Silkworth, the treating doctor for Bill Wilson, describes the miracle yet effectiveness of the AA program.

 Are you considering treatment or attending AA?
 Design For Change offers you an affordable and effective treatment program that brings you both.
 Founded in a 12 step philosophy while using evidence-based clinical therapy and holistic therapy, our programs help clients take action in their lives.
 Everyone is capable of recovering.
 Call us today for more information: 855-997-1372.